sjp38/linux/Documentation/mm/process_addrs.rst

 read must be performed once and only once or not depends on the architecture (for instance x86-64 does not require any special precautions).

-It is on the write side, or if a read informs whether a write takes place (on an installation of a page table entry say, for instance in :c:func:`!__pud_install`), where special care must always be taken.
+If a write is being performed, or if a read informs whether a write takes place (on an installation of a page table entry say, for instance in :c:func:`!__pud_install`), special care must always be taken.
 In these cases we can never assume that page table locks give us entirely exclusive access, and must retrieve page table entries once and only once.

 If we are reading page table entries, then we need only ensure that the compiler does not rearrange our loads.
 This is achieved via :c:func:`!pXXp_get`